luca-bellenghi/rg-prenotazioni/README.rst

 =====

 **rg.prenotazioni 4.x** is a very deep rewrite of previous version; it's tested only on Plone 5 and was rewrited taking old parts of code when needed.
 We don't provide migration!
-Package was created from scratch so we don't even have history!
-Really sorry for that.
-Word is a sad place.

 **rg.prenotazioni 3.x** has been tested with Plone 4.2 and Plone 4.3 and works with Python 2.7.